andrewbuckingham/andrewbuckingham.github.io/source/_posts/Horizon.md

 Help share this knowledge in some small way.
 Play your part in improving the collective knowledge of society, to prevent a similar disaster happening again.

-Collective knowledge works.
-It's how society is beginning to scrutinise institutions on climate action.
-Societal knowledge leads to well-informed scrutiny.
+Collective knowledge works; it's how society is beginning to scrutinise institutions on climate action.
+Knowledge leads to well-informed scrutiny.

 Read on, and I'll describe 5 failures.
 I'll separate out the technical detail so you can skip over those bits if they're not of interest.
 The rest is a human story.

 # Failure #1: Transparency and disclosure

-When SPMs called the Horizon support helpline to report errors, Fujitsu staff recorded them into a "Known Error Log".
+When SPMs called the Horizon helpline to report errors, Fujitsu staff recorded errors in a "Known Error Log".
 This would have been useful as evidence in Court.
 But these errors were not widely disclosed by Post Office during any of its legal proceedings against SPMs.
 They maintained that Horizon was robust, without providing evidence.

 The next failure was during counter claims by SPMs against Post Office.
-The Government and Members of Parliament instigated independent inquiries; but Post Office aggressively withheld evidence[^9] in an attempt to protect from reputational damage[reference trusted brand].
+The Government and Members of Parliament instigated independent inquiries; but Post Office aggressively withheld evidence[^9] in an attempt to protect their trusted brand from reputational damage.
 Prosecutions continued.

-In all these legal cases transparency would have enabled the focus to be put back onto Horizon's bugs, and innocent people kept out of prison.
+In all these cases transparency would have enabled the focus to be put back onto Horizon's bugs, and innocent people kept out of prison.

 # Failure #2: Acquisition due-diligence

-The media has reported Fujitsu as the developer of Horizon, and much of the public blame is directed at them.
+The media has reported Fujitsu as the developer of Horizon, and much of the public anger is directed at them.

 Fujitsu is unimaginably huge.
 Annually they generate net income of $1.2bn, from $22bn revenue.
-Most of the public hadn't heard of them - until now, when they've first learned of Fujitsu as the developers of a £1bn failed IT system that has ruined thousands of lives.
+Most of the public hadn't heard of them - until now, when their first impression of Fujitsu is as the creator of a £1bn failed IT system that has ruined thousands of lives.
+It was even dramatised as a TV series recently, watched by 20% of the UK population[^13] who all now directly link Fujitsu with this tragedy.

 But, Fujitsu are subject to reputational and financial penalty for an IT system they didn't directly create.

 Horizon was actually developed by ICL, which originated from the ashes of the 1960s British computer industry.
 Fujitsu wholly acquired ICL in 1998, by which time Horizon was already a failing project and subject to Parliamentary review.

 Fujitsu didn't adequately assess the Horizon IT project before completing the ICL acquisition.
-This due diligence failure is presenting itself now, 25 years later, as a possible $1bn financial liability and incalculable reputational damage.
+This due diligence failure is presenting itself now, 25 years later, as a possible $1bn financial liability and incalculable reputational damage[^10] [^11] [^12].

 There's an additional irony here, post-acquisition, when Horizon continued as an ICL branded project.
 There's suggestion that the emerging poor reputation of Horizon had damaged the ICL brand, contributing to Fujitsu ending the ICL brand name and Horizon becoming a Fujitsu-branded product.

-Fujitsu mortgaged its own reputation on the failing of ICL.
+Fujitsu - *and its directors personally* - have mortgaged their whole public reputation on the failing of ICL.

 # Failure #3: Software DevOps

 Software DevOps is an industry term that includes how software is rolled out to the users, and how it's supported and maintained by technical staff.

 An important principle of DevOps is that technical staff should never have unrestricted access to the data in a live system.
 But in Horizon it was routine[^3] for support staff to "fix" data errors in SPM's accounts, without any proper controls.
-And worse, without proper logs of what they'd changed.
+And worse, without proper logs of what data they'd changed.

 Good DevOps practices are also closely aligned with how a system is tested.
 There was very little evidence in the Court expert witness statements of anything that a modern software developer would consider "good".
 For the minimal system errors that Post Office reported, there was no focus on how the fixes were formally tested.